-Total regular UI benefit payments remained stable in 2016 at \$5.4 billion, just slightly increased from the 2015 totals.
-Regular UI benefit payments are projected to increase to \$5.7 billion in 2017 and \$5.8 billion 2018.
-The projected increase in benefits in 2017 and 2018 is due to a slight increase in the forecast of the number of unemployed and an increase in the average weekly benefit amount.
+Total regular UI benefit payments remained stable in 2017 at \$5.4 billion, just slightly increased from the 2016 totals.
+Regular UI benefit payments are projected to remain at \$5.4 billion in 2018 before increasing slightly to \$5.5 billion in 2019.
+The projected increase in benefits in 2019 is due to a slight increase in the number of weeks paid and an increase in the average weekly benefit amount paid to UI claimants.